 When You've Noticed a Broadband Internet Slowdown

 There are so many reasons you may be noticing latency in your connection.
-As noted above, advertised speeds are optimistic and the fault may indeed lie with your Internet service provider.
-That said, your broadband internet provider may be delivering the advertised bandwidth but there's something happening to the signal before it reaches your home or your device that's slowing things down.
+As noted above, advertised speeds are optimistic, and the fault may indeed lie with your Internet service provider.
+That said, your broadband internet provider may be delivering the advertised bandwidth.
+Still, something is happening to the signal before it reaches your home or your device that's slowing things down.
 Here are some factors that can cause a broadband slowdown: